two-horned/double-cola/README.md

 We can find the next best value, by dividing our total list length by our original length.
 That way we get the average "gaps".
 Now we calculate it's floor-logarithm and that's the log of the number we looked for.

+Since the last modulo operation is always a value between m and 2m, we can just substract m.

 # References
 https://codeforces.com/problemset/problem/82/A